NEUROIMAGING / MAGNETIC RESONANCE

 • DWI is acquired within 2 minutes and is less susceptible to motion artifacts compared to other sequences

-• diffusion defect is not stroke-specific and has been described in various neurological disorders (refer to the table below)
+• the diffusion defect is not stroke-specific and has been described in various neurological disorders (refer to the table below)

 • always assess all MRI sequences (DWI, ADC map, T1, T2) and exclude artifacts (e.g., T2 shine-through phenomenon)